Cnasboll/HLF25-2/v04/README.md

 If no API key and / or API host are specified in a local `.env` file, enter those values as prompted and the `.env` file will be created or updated accordingly.

+**NB: The assignment has thoughtfully evolved to include contemporary web security measures.** `superherodb.com` now features sophisticated bot protection that responds to HTTP requests with a cheerful `403 Forbidden` status, complete with CAPTCHA challenges that cannot be programmatically solved.
+This provides students with an authentic enterprise development experience, where critical third-party dependencies can spontaneously implement access restrictions mid-semester.

+The API's recent introduction of anti-automation measures serves as an excellent pedagogical exercise in the ephemeral nature of public APIs and the importance of... *checks assignment requirements*... controlling dependencies that exist entirely outside the educational institution's purview.
+One colleague reports that image downloads functioned seamlessly until "någon dag förra veckan" (some day last week), confirming that this represents a *dynamic* learning environment where working code can achieve non-working status without any modifications to the student's implementation.

+The author(s) suspect this CAPTCHA deployment may constitute an unintentional stress test of both HTTP client resilience and student patience thresholds.
+While the Dio package with carefully crafted browser headers represents a valiant attempt at mimicking legitimate user agents, it appears the API maintainers have prioritized security theater over educational accessibility.

+**Suggested workarounds for the pedagogically-challenged API:**
+- Local caching of hero data during the brief windows when the API permits access
+- Graceful degradation to placeholder images when downloads encounter the inevitable `403`
+- Meditation on the transient nature of external dependencies
+- Consideration of alternative career paths that do not involve third-party API integration
+- _(Currently working soluton courtesy of fellow student F.: go via `corsproxy.io`)._

 When prompted for `Save the following hero locally?` one can answer `y` to save, `no` to allow the _Hero_ to die, or `a` to try to be a hero oneself, or -- the most reasonably, `q` to give up.

 ```